Energy Transition & Grid Stability

 SSS Clutches enable new and existing generation sets to operate as hybrid systems with both synchronous condensing and peaking power modes.
 These hybrid systems can be driven by a wide variety of power sources including Peaking Gas Turbines, Steam Turbines, Peaking Reciprocating Engines and Expander Turbines.
 As we transition away from fossil fuels, these power sources are increasingly being driven by renewable energy from storage such as heat, compressed air or hydrogen.

-Or as shown below, you can disconnect the prime mover and operate the generator as a stand alone synchronous condenser with a new pony motor acceleration package connected via an SSS Clutch.
+Or you can Repurpose your generator, disconnect the prime mover and operate the generator as a stand alone synchronous condenser with a new pony motor acceleration package connected via an SSS Clutch.
 The clutch will engage to bring the generator up to speed and then automatically disengage when the generator is at speed and the pony motor is stopped.